Concept Design Plans reveal future opportunities for Shepparton’s Maude Street Mall

 Spiire Australia have completed a package of works for Council that explored a number of different options for a proposed redevelopment of a key asset to the Shepparton CBD.
 Spiire were able to involve a diverse range of stakeholders in the design process and incorporate a broad spectrum of views and uses of space into the concepts.
 Spiire’s professionalism and commitment to engaging closely with stakeholders has resulted in a series of designs that are based on a strong technical and engineering foundation and informed by community feedback.
 Spiire have been highly accommodating in liaising directly with stakeholders and operating in a challenging political environment.
 Their clear communication of the project’s outcomes and brief has maintained clarity and ensured that stakeholders have been informed and involved throughout the design process. – Geraldine Christou, Director Sustainable Development

-These designs offer the community an opportunity to re-imagined Shepparton’s CBD and understand the spatial qualities of the site.
+These designs offer the community an opportunity to re-imagine Shepparton’s CBD and understand the spatial qualities of the site.
 Spiire is excited to share the designs which include The Stewart Street ‘arts walk’ an element in all four options.
 The walk will introduce street art, bespoke paving treatments and installations, and visually connect to Maude Street by colourful overhead lighting.

 The Riverine Pocket Park inspired by the journey of water offers a small and intimate green space for the CBD, a custom designed playground differs in scale throughout the options, open event spaces, textured planting and custom made timber seating patterning’s here are reminiscent of the surrounding riverine environment.